sqlitecloud/docs/src/pages/docs/commands/unuse-database.md

 ---
 title: UNUSE DATABASE
-description: The UNUSE DATABASE statement tells SQLite Cloud to close connection with the currently used database (previously set by a USE DATABASE statement).
-In no database is currently set then no error is returned.
+description: The UNUSE DATABASE statement tells SQLite Cloud to close the connection with the currently used database (previously set by a USE DATABASE statement)
 ---

 ## Syntax